bucketeer-io/bucketeer-docs/README.md

 This command generates static content into the `build` directory and can be served using any content hosting service.

-Run `yarn serve` to test in local environment.
+Run `yarn serve` to check the built HTML files locally.

 ### Deployment